DarraghReid/krafts/README.md

 The purpose of this site is to provide users with a means to purchase hand crafted products.
 The original idea for the site was for artists to create their own store on the site, with users being able to browse products and also browse individual stores.

-Due to time contraints, the site is currently a single store ecommerce site offering handmade products of different categories which facilitates the shopping experience from start to finish.
+Due to time constraints, the site is currently a single store ecommerce site offering handmade products of different categories which facilitates the shopping experience from start to finish.
 Shelved features as well as potential other features can be found in the [Potential Future Features](#Potential-Future-Features) section.

 ## UX
 ### User Stories